JorenSix/JGaborator/README.md

 ## Compilation and development for JGaborator

-Assuming [Apache Ant](https://ant.apache.org/), a c++ compiler and Java are correctly installed on your system the following set of commands should get you started:
+Zig, Ruby and Java are correctly installed on your system the following set of commands should get you started:

 ~~~~~~~~
+echo $JAVA_HOME
 cd gaborator #Go to the jni bridge director
 make # compiles the JNI bridge, call make mac on Mac OS X
 cd ../build # go to the java build directory